We’re so glad you’ve come looking for Classics at the University of Mississippi and we hope you remember your experiences here fondly.

 Allen Hays (2008) taught high school science in Arkansas for several years after graduation.
 He completed an M.S. in Educational Leadership at Arkansas State in 2016 and is now working on his Ph.
 D. In Fall 2017 he began a position as assistant professor and direction of the Delta STEM Education Center at Arkansas State-Jonesboro.
 Allen writes: “Who would have thought that a degree in classics would lead to a career in science and administration in education… go figure.
 That just goes to show that the well-rounded curriculum the Ole Miss Classics degree offers can take one in any direction.”

 Douglas Ray (2007) finished majors in Classics and English, and then earned his M.F.A. in creative writing also at The University of Mississippi (2010).
-Since 2010, he has been on the faculty of Indian Springs School, an independent boarding and day school in Birmingham, Alabama.
-He teaches Latin, Greek, and senior English electives; serves as Poet-in-Residence and Director of Summer Programs; and lives on campus.
+He taught for several years at Indian Springs School in Birmingham, Alabama, and now at Western Reserve Academy in Hudson, Ohio.
 He has published two books: He Will Laugh, a collection of poems, and The Queer South: LGBTQ Writers on the American South, both available from Sibling Rivalry Press.
-He welcomes anyone considering a job teaching in independent schools to contact him at email@example.com.

 Kyle Tadlock (2006) majored in Classics and History.
 He earned an M.A. in History at North Carolina State University in 2012 and is currently at the Ohio State University finishing a PhD in Ancient History, working on the complex relationship between tyrants and mercenaries in Archaic and Classical Sicily.
 He reports: “I wouldn’t be doing any of this had I not fatefully taken Latin as a freshmen with Dr. Ajootian those many years ago.”
 He’s happy to talk to current students or alums about pursuing degrees in ancient history in general or at N.C.
 State or Ohio State: email@example.com